 Freyja learns about food justice, and becomes attracted to Sanjay’s passion for the cause.
 As her friendship with Sanjay grows, she realizes that they connect in a way she never did with Rachel.
 But can Freyja be in love with Sanjay if she identifies as a lesbian?
 When members of her school’s GSA assume that Freyja has “gone straight” and oppose her leadership of the group, Freyja has to choose between sticking with her old idea of herself — and taking a chance on love.

-Overweight and unhappy at home, Emmy gets sexually involved with a popular classmate so that people will think that she is worth liking.
+Unhappy at home, Emmy gets sexually involved with a popular classmate so that people will think that she is worth liking.
 When she realizes that he is just using her, she decides to leave her home in Winnipeg to stay with her uncle’s family in Vancouver.
 Emmy has always been intimidated by her perfect cousin Paige and Paige’s cool friends, so she is surprised to find that the coolest of them is transgender.
 Emmy is instantly attracted to Jude, and starts hanging out at the coffee shop where he works.
 She even performs at the poetry slam Jude hosts there.

 Emmy is never sure where she stands with Jude, and can’t believe that such a confident, charismatic guy might actually be interested in her.
 Both her mother back in Winnipeg and Paige warn her away from Jude, saying that he will just use her and she will get hurt.
 But it’s not until she almost falls again into the trap of casual sex to boost her self-esteem that Emmy realizes it’s worth it to put your true self out there for real love.